Governikus/AusweisApp/docs/sdk/messages.rst

 inserted, this message will still be sent, but the workflow will be paused until a card with enabled eID functionality is inserted.

+.. versionadded:: 1.16.0
+   Parameter **keypad** added.

   - **name**: Identifier of card reader.

-  - **attached**: Indicates if a card reader is connected or disconnected.
+  - **attached**: Indicates whether a card reader is connected or disconnected.

+  - **keypad**: Indicates whether a card reader has a keypad.
+The parameter is only shown when a reader is attached.

   - **card**: Provides information about inserted card, otherwise null.